Monica sent in this question:

 Lord Baden-Powell said of the symbol: “It is the Badge of the Scout because it points in the right direction (and upwards) turning neither to the right nor left, since these lead backward again.
 The three points remind you of the three points of the Scout Promise”.
 These three points are duty to God and country, duty to others, and duty to self.

 So the fleur de lis plaque would be appropriate for use in recognizing any Scouting achievement.
-It is not specific to the Boy Scout program.
+It is not specific to the Scouts BSA program.
 You will find it used in the Cub Scout program also since it is a universal symbol of Scouting.